Stanley Kubrick: Hollywood success and beyond (1955–1962)

-While playing chess in Washington Square, Kubrick met producer James B. Harris, who considered Kubrick "the most intelligent, most creative person I have ever come in contact with."
+While playing chess in Washington Square, Kubrick met producer James B. Harris.
 The two formed the Harris-Kubrick Pictures Corporation in 1955.
 Harris purchased the rights to Lionel White's novel Clean Break for $10,000 (Note: Harris beat United Artists in the purchase of the rights for the film, who were interested in it as the next picture for Frank Sinatra.
-They eventually settled for financing $200,000 towards the production.) and Kubrick wrote the script, but at Kubrick's suggestion, they hired film noir novelist Jim Thompson to write the dialog for the film—which became The Killing (1956)—about a meticulously planned racetrack robbery gone wrong.
-The film starred Sterling Hayden, who had impressed Kubrick with his performance in The Asphalt Jungle (1950).
+They eventually settled for financing $200,000 towards the production.) and Kubrick wrote the script, but at Kubrick's suggestion, they hired film noir novelist Jim Thompson to write the dialog for the film—which became The Killing (1956)—about a racetrack robbery gone wrong.
 Kubrick and Harris moved to Los Angeles and signed with the Jaffe Agency to shoot the picture, which became Kubrick's first full-length feature film shot with a professional cast and crew.
 The Union in Hollywood stated that Kubrick would not be permitted to be both the director and the cinematographer, resulting in the hiring of veteran cinematographer Lucien Ballard.
-Kubrick agreed to waive his fee for the production, which was shot in 24 days on a budget of $330,000.
-He clashed with Ballard during the shooting, and on one occasion Kubrick threatened to fire Ballard following a camera dispute, despite being aged only 27 and 20 years Ballard's junior.
-Hayden recalled Kubrick was "cold and detached.
+Kubrick clashed with Ballard during the shooting, and on one occasion threatened to fire Ballard following a camera dispute.
+The film's star Sterling Hayden recalled Kubrick was "cold and detached.
 Very mechanical, always confident.
 I've worked with few directors who are that good".
 The Killing failed to secure a proper release across the United States; the film made little money, and was promoted only at the last minute, as a second feature to the Western Bandido!
 (1956).
-Several contemporary critics lauded the film, with a reviewer for Time comparing its camerawork to that of Orson Welles.
-Today, critics generally consider The Killing to be among the best films of Kubrick's early career; its nonlinear narrative and clinical execution also had a major influence on later directors of crime films, including Quentin Tarantino.
+Several contemporary critics lauded the film.
+Today, critics generally consider The Killing to be among the best films of Kubrick's early career; its nonlinear narrative and clinical execution also had a major influence on later directors of crime films.
 Dore Schary of Metro-Goldwyn-Mayer (MGM) was highly impressed as well, and offered Kubrick and Harris $75,000 to write, direct, and produce a film, which ultimately became Paths of Glory (1957).
 (Note: Kubrick and Harris had thought that the positive reception from critics had made their presence known in Hollywood, but Max Youngstein of United Artists disagreed with Schary on the merit of the film and still considered Kubrick and Harris to be "Not far from the bottom" of the pool of new talent at the time.)